-Will I Always Get A Notice Of Adverse Benefit Determination When I Don't Get The Services I Want
+Will I Always Get A Notice of Adverse Benefit Determination When I Do Not Get The Services I Want?

-Yes, you should receive a Notice of Adverse Benefit Determination.
-However, if you do not receive a notice, you may file an appeal with PHC or if you have completed the appeal process, you can request a State Hearing.
-When you make contact with PHC, indicate you experienced an adverse benefit determination but do not receive notice.
-Information on how to file an appeal or request a State Hearing is included in this handbook.
+There are some cases where you may not receive a Notice of Adverse Benefit Determination.
+If you did not receive a NOABD/NOA you can still file an appeal with PHC or if you have completed the appeal process, you can request a state fair hearing.
+Information on how to file an appeal or request a state fair hearing is included in this handbook.
 Information should also be available in your provider's office.

-What Will The Notice Of Adverse Benefit Determination Tell Me?
+What Will The Notice of Adverse Benefit Determination/Notice of Action Tell Me?

-The Notice of Adverse Benefit Determination will tell you:
+The Notice of Adverse Benefit Determination/Notice of Action will tell you:

-- What PHC's Drug Medi-Cal Organized Delivery System did that affects you and your ability to get services. - The effective date of the decision and the reason the plan made its decision. - The state or federal rules PHC's Drug Medi-Cal Organized Delivery System county was following when it made the decision. - What your rights are if you do not agree with what the plan did. - How to file an appeal with the plan.

-- How to request a State Hearing. - How to request an expedited appeal or an expedited State Hearing. - How to get help filing an appeal or requesting a State Hearing. - How long you have to file an appeal or request a State Hearing. - Your rights to continue to receive services while you wait for an Appeal or State Hearing decision, how to request for continuation of these services, and whether the costs of these services will be covered by Medi-Cal. - When you have to file your Appeal or State Hearing request if you want the services to continue.
+- What PHC did that affects you and your ability to get services. - The effective date of the decision and the reason we made the decision. - The state or federal rules PHC followed when we made the decision. - What your rights are if you do not agree with what PHC did. - How to file an appeal with PHC. - How to request a State Fair Hearing. - How to request an expedited Appeal or an expedited State Fair Hearing. - How to get help filing an Appeal or requesting a State Fair Hearing. - How long you have to file an Appeal or request a State Fair Hearing. - If you are eligible to continue to receive services while you wait for an Appeal or State Fair Hearing decision. - When you have to file your Appeal or State Fair Hearing request if you want the services to continue.

-What Should I Do When I Get A Notice Of Adverse Benefit Determination?
+What Should I Do When I Get A Notice of Adverse Benefit Determination/Notice of Action?

-When you get a Notice of Adverse Benefit Determination you should read all the information on the notice carefully.
-If you don't understand the notice, PHC's Drug Medi-Cal Organized Delivery System can help you.
+When you get a Notice of Adverse Benefit Determination/Notice of Action you should read all the information on the form carefully.
+If you don't understand the form, PHC can help you.
 You may also ask another person to help you.

-You can request a continuation of the service that has been discontinued when you submit an appeal or request for a State Hearing.
-You must request the continuation of services no later than 10 calendar days after the date the Notice of Adverse Benefit Determination was post-marked or personally given to you, or before the effective date of the change.
+You can request a continuation of the service that has been discontinued when you submit an Appeal or a request for State Fair Hearing.
+You must request the continuation of services no later than 10 calendar days after the date the Notice of Adverse Benefit

+Determination was post-marked or personally given to you, or before the effective date of the change.